6.2.2 |

 figure S.4.1.2.1.

-even an obligation for members of an anastomosis to make this solemn
+obligation for members of an anastomosis to make this solemn promise,

-promise, whether to remain a member or to become one.
-Conversely, it is
+whether to remain a member or to become one.

-only anastomotic members or candidates who should be allowed to
+Conversely, it is solely anastomotic members or candidates who should be

-their fellow adherents, because the earnestness of it does only
+their fellow adherents, because its earnestness combines only with the

 who are ignorant of its meaning, for instance, or who also